Skip to content

 33. Percentage of supply traceable to mill level?

-The company reports it has achieved 100% traceability to the mill since 2015.
-This information is externally verified by the Control Union.
+The company reports it has achieved 100% traceability to the mill since 2015, this is externally verified by Control Union.
 Additionally, many of the company's refining facilities have RSPO SCC under IP and SG.

 • Y